AzulGarza/covidmx/README.md

 ## Serendipia

-Serendipia publishes daily the information of the mexican *Secretaría de Salud* about covid in open format (.csv).
+Serendipia [publishes daily information](https://serendipia.digital/2020/03/datos-abiertos-sobre-casos-de-coronavirus-covid-19-en-mexico/) of the mexican *Secretaría de Salud* about covid in open format (.csv).
 This api downloads this data easily, making it useful for task automation.

 ```python
 from covidmx import CovidMX